samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

 ### [eq]

-**[eq]** is the equality _"operator"_ in Magic, and it requires two arguments, both of which will be evaluated as potential signals - And the result of evaluating **[eq]** will only be true if the values of these two arguments are the same.
+**[eq]** is the equality _"operator"_ in Magic, and it requires two arguments, both of which will be evaluated as potential signals - And the result of evaluating **[eq]** will only be true if the values of these two arguments are _exactly the same_.
 Notice, the comparison operator will consider types, which implies that boolean true will _not_ be considered equal to the string value of _"true"_, etc.

 ```
-.src:bool:true
-.dest
-if
+.src:int:5
 eq
    get-value:x:@.src
-      .:bool:true
-   .lambda
-      set-value:x:@.dest
-         .:yup!
+   .:int:5
 ```

 ### [exists]